arcticronin/QFI/README.md

 - density_matrix_from_exp : generation of the density matrices

 will be part of a future work:
+- pennylane implementation fo the subroutines

+even later:
+- optimization best alpha to get the U that optimizes the fisher info

+deprecated, may be removed:
 - qiskit_subroutines and sub2 : quantum circuits to get the fisher info (annex of the paper)
 - vqse.py : variational quantum eigensolver, that is also used in subroutine (must be fixed)

-even later:
-- optimization best alpha to get the U that optimizes the fisher info